wp-plugins/vaultpress-status/readme.txt

 2. VaultPress Status in the Admin Bar displaying the latest message by VaultPress.

 == Changelog ==

+= 0.3 =
+* Brings support for VaultPress plugin version 1.0 and higher.
+* Drops support for VaultPress plugin version 0.9.x and lower.

 = 0.2 =
 * Now also displaying the latest message sent by VaultPress.